 I started with purple on the bottom, then topped it with green and then finished with yellow.
 You can swirl them or stack in different colors, but this works the best with the brightest color on top.

-Frost each of the cupcakes with buttercream and then sprinkle with colored sprinkles.
+Frost each cupcake with buttercream, and then sprinkle with colored sprinkles.
 I rolled the frosted cupcakes in sprinkles so they were heavily sprinkled.
 You can simply toss a few sprinkles on top or decorate as you see fit.
-I love sprinkles, so that's why these look like a kid made them.
+I love sprinkles, so that’s why these look like a kid made them.

 Then peel, eat and enjoy!
 Also known as the best part ever!

 For the cupcakes

 - 3 egg whites

 - 1/4 cup canola oil

 - Red food dye